 There is nothing that can challenge you to make this dish.
 You can deep fry or roast your potatoes to have a crispy and golden-brown exterior yet so delicate and fluffy inside.
 And mix it with herbs, spices, and a bit of lemon juice to finish.
 See, very easy to cook!

-8. Raw Kibbeh Nayeh (Lebanese Raw Meat Kibbeh)
+8. Raw Kibbeh Nayeh (Raw Meat Kibbeh)

 Raw Kibbeh Nayeh (or Arabian Tatar) is Lebanese people’s authentic raw meat dish made from raw lamb or veal.
 I know you are questioning whether it is safe to eat.
 But trust me!
 As long as you use high-quality meat, raw Kibbeh Nayeh is absolutely safe.